+Hyderabad-based startup Atumobile, headed by Vamsi Gaddam who is the joint managing director of the publicly-traded Visaka Industries Limited, revealed its first product in the form of a near-production prototype in September.
 The Atum 1.0 is set to be released later this year and the electric bike carries the promise of launching a mobility vertical that is sustainable and environmentally responsible.

 The Indian startup company says that the Atum 1.0 is approved by the International Centre for Automotive Technology as a low-speed bike.
 Featuring a cafe-racer type design, it has a Lithium Ion battery that takes under 4 hours to charge fully, and offers a range of 100 km.
 Some of the bike’s features include a digital display and LED headlight, indicators & taillight.

-On the idea and the project inception:
+On the idea and the project inception

 This project was started around 3 years ago.
 Our founder Mr Vamsi Gaddam had a vision for sustainable development and a part of that vision was developing a sustainable mode of transport.
 We understood that most electric vehicles are made elsewhere and come to India in the form of complete knock-down kits.
 We didn’t want to go down that route as that would have hardly taken 45 days of shipment arrival.

 We wanted to design a vehicle that adds value to Indian customers as in our research we found most of the imported vehicles are not meant for Indian roads, they are not designed for the kind of abuse that happens on Indian road conditions.
 Based on these studies a few iterations happened, and we had to also design a vehicle that was not of an exorbitant cost.
 Finally we came up with this prototype which we feel is the right product to push into the market.